prim011/CPP-Examples/listExample/README.md

-# Quick Reference using CMake
+# Quick Reference for Linked List Class

 This quick example code creates a liked list with a well-defined node structure.
 The two classes involved are defined for the node structure and the object associated with the linked list.
 Two considerations are worth mentioning: